 If you find a valid email in your Junk Email folder or accidentally mark a message as Junk, you can easily fix that.
 Select the email, and then click on the “Not Junk” tab along the top of the window, or right/control click on the email and select “Mark as not junk” from the pop up menu.
-Note that the “Not junk” tab also offers options to mark the email as Phishing and to Unsubscribe from the email service.
+Note that the “Not junk” tab also offers options to mark the email as Phishing or to Block from the email service.

 When you mark and email as Not Junk, Microsoft creates an "allow" entry so that email address will not get put in the Junk Email folder again.